Shaik-Mohammed-Zubaidi/Multi-agent-sitewiz/README.md

 ---

-# 🧠 Multi-Agent NL2SQL System (Sitewiz Assessment)
+# 🧠 Multi-Agent NL2SQL System

 This project implements a multi-agent system for converting natural language questions into SQL queries, evaluated on the [BIRD-SQL Mini-Dev](https://github.com/bird-bench/mini_dev) benchmark.
 It uses **Gemini Flash 2.0** and includes automatic SQL validation + retry mechanisms inspired by the BIRD paper.